Basket

 £5,500.00

-The second in a series of bronze sculptures this piece immediately draws the observer into the world of the sculpted - pausing to wonder what has caused her to stir, what dream is she waking from.
+The second in a series of bronze sculptures this piece immediately draws the observer into the world of the sculpted - pausing to ask what has caused her to stir, what dream is she waking from.

 Sculpted in her Carmarthenshire studio, this tactile and sensuous piece epitomises her use of flowing lines and textures to create a sensuous piece celebrating the inherent beauty of the female form.